 Portable vs Fixed Detectors

-Is it better to have many small, portable detectors, or a fixed gas detector that monitors a large area, or both?
-Each has their pros and cons.
+Is it better to have many small portable gas detectors, or a fixed gas detector that monitors a large area, or both?
+Each has their pros and cons either way, gas detectors are important so be sure to choose wisely.

 Portable devices are worn or carried to check gases in the surrounding atmosphere.
 These can be used to: